kevonc/kevoncheung.com/content/articles/20210501-community-or-cohort-based-course.md

 ---
-title: "How to decide between starting a community and a cohort-based course"
+title: How to decide between starting a community and a cohort-based course
-date: "2021-05-01"
+date: '2021-05-01'
-category: "teaching-learning"
+meta_description: ''
-meta_description: ""
+slug: community-or-cohort-based-course
-slug: "community-or-cohort-based-course"
+topic: teaching-learning
 ---

 Are you thinking about starting a new community or creating a cohort-based course?
 They're the hottest products to create in 2021.
 But before you do so, read this.